alsolera/VideoF2B/docs/source/user-controls-ar.rst

 Pressing :kbd:`X` resets the hemisphere's center to the origin of the World Coordinate System.

-When the hemisphere's center is not at the origin, its offset will be displayed in the bottom left corner of the video window:
+The flight radius (*R*) is always displayed in the bottom left corner of AR videos.
+Additionally, when the AR hemisphere's center (*C*) is not at the origin, its XYZ offset will be displayed next to the flight radius:

     .. figure:: images/sphere-info-overlay.png

-        Sphere information overlay in video.
+        Sphere information in AR video.
 All dimensions are in meters.

-.. tip:: *Dealing with the pilot's off-center displacement*
+.. tip:: *Compensating for the pilot's off-center displacement*

     Position of the pilot along the X-axis is easy to match accurately.
 Position along the Y-axis is more difficult to estimate because depth is difficult to gauge in video.
-Take advantage of the **Reverse Wingover** maneuver to assess the pilot's initial position because you will be able to adjust the hemisphere's position so that the aircraft's centerline crosses the visible edge of the sphere.
+Take advantage of the **Reverse Wingover** maneuver to assess the pilot's initial position.
+You will be able to adjust the hemisphere's position so that the aircraft's centerline crosses the visible edge of the sphere, while keeping the hemisphere's center on the pilot.
 As the flight proceeds, use your best judgment.
-Other maneuvers whose approaches cross the visible edge of the hemisphere above the base (**Outside Square Loops** and **Overhead Eight**) also help to correct for the pilot's position along the Y-axis throughout the flight.
+Other maneuvers whose approaches cross the visible edge of the hemisphere above the base (entry and exit of **Outside Square Loops** and entry of **Overhead Eight**) also help to correct for the pilot's position along the Y-axis throughout the flight.

-To match the :term:`nominal` figure to the maneuver flown by the pilot, use the arrow keys to rotate the hemisphere.
+To match the :term:`nominal` figure to the maneuver flown by the pilot, use the **arrow keys** to rotate the hemisphere.
 The keys operate as follows:

     :kbd:`Left Arrow` rotates the AR hemisphere **counterclockwise** on its vertical axis (i.e., the nominal